apache/druid/docs/do-not-merge.md

 ### Made Coordinator more resilient to leadership changes

-The Coordinator is more resilient to leadership changes now and does not get stuck even if re-election happens while a coordinator run is in progress.
+The Coordinator is more resilient to leadership changes now and does not get stuck even if re-election happens while a Coordinator run is in progress.

 [14385](https://github.com/apache/druid/pull/14385)